jesper-helin/flutter-calculator/README.md

     cd [project]
     flutter install
     ```
+[^1]: Version upgrades broke some features and functions of this app
+  that need to be fixed.
+My apologies

-[^1]: There might be errors during the building process due to outdated
+[^2]: There might be errors during the building process due to outdated
   packages etc. If that happens, google the error code.
 That will most likely
   lead you on the right track to solving the error.